 - 1) This CTG applies to tank truck terminals with daily throughputs of greater than 20,077 gallons per day. - 2) For this source category, the lowest emission limitation available is a vapor recovery system that captures the displaced vapors as tank trucks are being filled at the bulk terminals. - 3) This CTG describes controls that can be implemented to achieve reductions of 80 milligrams of hydrocarbon per liter of gasoline loaded.
 This would convert to 0.000668 lbs/gallon, or 0.668 lbs/1,000 gallons. - 4) RACT for this category is implemented by District Rule 2.21 Organic Liquid Storage and Transfer.
-The version that is federally enforceable was adopted September 14, 2005, and approved into the SIP by EPA on October 31, 2006.
-Section 308 requires gasoline transfer at any gasoline terminal to meet an emission limit of 0.08 pounds 1,000 gallons transferred.
-This is well below the control limit suggested by the applicable CTG. - The District revised Rule 2.21 on March 12, 2014 and again on September 14, 2016 to remove the requirements for gasoline dispensing facilities from this rule, as they were duplicative to the gasoline dispensing facility requirements in Rule 2.22.
-The most recently revised Rule 2.21 was submitted to the ARB in September of 2016 and ARB forwarded to EPA on January 24, 2017 for inclusion in the SIP.
-As demonstrated above, the current federally enforceable version of Rule 2.21 can be shown to meet RACT.
-The District believes that the amended version that has been submitted for inclusion in the SIP is no less stringent than the current federally enforceable version, and therefore will meet RACT as well. - 5) Our District has 2 gasoline terminals under permit, both of which have throughputs above 20,077 gallons per day.
+The version that is federally enforceable was adopted September 14, 2016, and approved into the SIP by EPA on April 12, 2018.
+Section 307 requires gasoline transfer at any gasoline terminal to meet an emission limit of 0.08 pounds 1,000 gallons transferred.
+This is well below the control limit suggested by the applicable CTG. - 5) Our District has 2 gasoline terminals under permit, both of which have throughputs above 20,077 gallons per day.